authelia/authelia/docs/content/en/reference/guides/passwords.md

 * Memory

-*__Important Note:__ When using algorithms that use a memory cost like [Argon2] it should be noted that this memory is released by go after the hashing process completes, however the operating system may not reclaim the memory until a later time such as when the system is experiencing memory pressure which may cause the appearance of more memory being in use than Authelia is actually actively using.
+*__Important Note:__ When using algorithms that use a memory cost like [Argon2] it should be noted that this memory is released by Go after the hashing process completes, however the operating system may not reclaim the memory until a later time such as when the system is experiencing memory pressure which may cause the appearance of more memory being in use than Authelia is actually actively using.
 Authelia will typically reuse this memory if it has not be reclaimed as long as another hashing calculation is not still utilizing it.*